-Returns a CVDA indicating the state of the Web service:
+Returns a CVDA indicating the state of the web service:

-A DISCARD command has been issued for the WEBSERVICE.
-The WEBSERVICE is quiescing before being discarded.
+A DISCARD command has been issued for the WEBSERVICE resource.
+The WEBSERVICE resource is quiescing before being discarded.
 It is not accepting new work, but is allowing current work to complete.